 Sekanjabin is an ancient Persian syrup that is not well known in the US, but it definitely should be!
-When made into a drink, it is like lemonade – sweet, sour and refreshing.
+When made into a drink, it is like lemonade – sweet, sour, and refreshing.
 But instead of lemon juice, it uses vinegar for the tartness.
-The word sekanjabin comes from Persian words that literally translates to honeyed vinegar.
+The word sekanjabin comes from Persian words that literally translate to honeyed vinegar.

-Flavoring – handful of fresh mint or 1 cup of crushed fruit
+- Flavoring – a handful of fresh mint or 1 cup of crushed fruit

-· Reduce heat and simmer until the mixture starts to thicken just bit, 20-30 minutes.
+- Reduce heat and simmer until the mixture thickens just a bit, 20-30 minutes.

-If you like, you can even add a little rose water or thinly sliced cucumber into the glass to add a little something extra.
-This drink is called sharbat-e sakanjabin.
+- If you like, you can even add a little rose water or thinly sliced cucumber into the glass to add a little something extra.
+This drink is called sharbat-e sekanjabin.

 As a dip: